9001/copyparty/README.md

 clients can specify a shorter expiration time using the [up2k ui](#uploading) -- the relevant options become visible upon navigating into a folder with `lifetimes` enabled -- or by using the `life` [upload modifier](#write)

 specifying a custom expiration time client-side will affect the timespan in which unposts are permitted, so keep an eye on the estimates in the up2k ui

+### race the beam

+download files while they're still uploading ([demo video](http://a.ocv.me/pub/g/nerd-stuff/cpp/2024-0418-race-the-beam.webm))  -- it's almost like peer-to-peer

+requires the file to be uploaded using up2k (which is the default drag-and-drop uploader), alternatively the command-line program

 ## file manager